How Much Does an LLC Cost in Wyoming (A Breakdown of Fees)

 3. Registered Agent Fee ($100 - $300, Optional but Recommended)

-Your registered agent is required by law in Wyoming to receive legal and official documents for your LLC.
-Every Wyoming registered agent must maintain a physical street address in the state and be available during regular business hours to accept legal documents on your LLC's behalf.
+Wyoming law requires every LLC to have a registered agent — someone with a physical street address in the state who's available during business hours to accept legal documents on your behalf.
+That's non-negotiable.

 4. Name Reservation ($60 Optional, but Recommended)

-Before forming your Wyoming LLC, you can reserve your desired company name for 120 days by filing an Application for Reservation of Name with the Wyoming Secretary of State.
-The filing fee is $60, payable by check or money order [5].
+If your business name is ready but your LLC isn't quite formed yet, you can lock it in for 120 days by filing an Application for Reservation of Name with the Wyoming Secretary of State.
+The fee is $60, payable by check or money order [5].

 Processing time for name reservation applications is up to 15 business days.
 The form must be mailed with payment and cannot be submitted via email.

-Learn how to change an LLC name in Wyoming if you have to rename your LLC.
+Learn how to change an LLC name in Wyoming if you need to rename your LLC down the road.

 Expenses Following the Approval of Your LLC

-Wyoming is very supportive of small businesses, which employ almost 64.6% of the state's workforce, according to the U.S. Small Business Administration [6].
+Wyoming is one of the more small-business-friendly states in the country — small businesses employ nearly 64.6% of the state's workforce, according to the U.S. Small Business Administration [6].
+That's not just a stat; it shows up in how the state structures its fees and requirements.

 1. Certificate Of Good Standing ($20 - $100 Optional)

-In addition to the application fee, many states require that foreign LLCs submit a Certificate of Good Standing from their home state as part of the registration process.
-This document certifies that the LLC is in good standing and has met all obligations in its home state.
+Many states require foreign LLCs to submit a Certificate of Good Standing from their home state as part of the registration process.
+This document confirms the LLC is current on all obligations back home.

 2. Business Licenses And Permits (Optional)

-If your LLC sells taxable goods or services in Wyoming, you must obtain a sales tax license from the Wyoming Department of Revenue at no cost before collecting the state's 4% sales tax.
+One specific one to flag: if your LLC sells taxable goods or services in Wyoming, you'll need a sales tax license from the Wyoming Department of Revenue before collecting the state's 4% sales tax.
+That license is free.

 3. Professional Services (Optional)